cocos/cocos-docs/en/editor/extension/install.md

 > **Note**: You have to do the file selection operation in the directory of the extension, otherwise it may lead to incorrect directory structure.

-If you want to upload the extension to the [Cocos Store](https://store.cocos.com), please refer to the document [Uploading extensions to the Cocos Store](./store/upload-store.md).
+If you want to upload the extension to the [Cocos Store](https://store.cocos.com), please refer to the document [Submitting Resources to Cocos Store](./store/upload-store.md).